AdobeDocs/campaign-standard.en/help/administration/using/push-tracking.md

     Bundle data = intent.getExtras();

     if (data != null) {
-        //Looks it was opened based on the notification, lets get the tracking we passed on.
+        //This was opened based on the notification, you need to get the tracking that was passed on.
         String deliveryId = data.getString("_dId");
         String messageId = data.getString("_mId");
         String acsDeliveryTracking = data.get("_acsDeliveryTracking");